• Skip to main content

 The Cuban Revolution.

 Ybor City is a National Historic Landmark, with several buildings on the National Register of Historic Places.
-Downtown is a modern area with a few jewels here and there.
-It has numerous museums and a multiuse waterfront.
+Downtown is a modern area with a few gems scattered throughout.
+It has numerous museums and a multi-use waterfront.

-For architecture lovers, there is Seminole heights north of town for early 20th-century bungalow homes.
-In addition, Davis Islands has numerous Mediterranean Revival Style Buildings structures.
+For architecture lovers, Seminole Heights, located north of town, offers early 20th-century bungalow homes.
+Additionally, Davis Islands features numerous Mediterranean Revival-style buildings.

-The beaches of Clearwater are at least 40 minutes drive away and longer if there is traffic.
+The beaches of Clearwater are at least a 40-minute drive away, and the time may be longer if there is traffic.
 Unfortunately, there is almost always traffic.
 Closer to Tampa are Sunset and Ben T. Davis Beaches.
 For a half-day of sun and fun, they are perfect.
 For the gulf beaches, plan on a full day, including transportation.

 What is in Tampa for me?